 With the pay-as-you-throw policy, each home pays a base fee to have the service come to their home to pick up recycling and garbage.
 The green bags represent an amount of garbage, the cost of which is keyed to the tipping fee.
 Pay-as-you-throw promotes conservation of waste.
 Recycling and composting are free and are a means to reduce waste.

-Trash Days — There are two scheduled bulky trash day programs each year, Friday and Saturday at the end of April and October, for residents of Mountain Lakes.
+Bulky Trash Days — The Borough offers the opportunity to dispose of bulky trash two times per year (3rd Saturday in April & October).
 Bulky trash that is not normally picked up can be taken to the Borough Garage on those days.
 Hazardous waste other than E-Waste is prohibited.

 County Transfer Station — Bulky trash can be taken to the Edwards Road Transfer Station in Parsippany.
 See MCMUA Solid Waste – Transfer Stations for more information.